carriercomm/go-to/ProjectReport.md

 #Project Summary
 ## Problem Statement
 Different Public Cloud Providers have different and not interoperable configuration and format of Guest OS images.
-This cause a “Vendor Lock-in” effect.
+This causes a “Vendor Lock-in” effect.

-For example.
 In case of linux system configuration of Guest OS is different for Amazon Ec2 and Windows Azure.
-After performing a snapshot of a live system it's not possible to resume this image in different cloud provider or in your local environemt.
+After performing a snapshot of a live system it's not possible to resume this image in different cloud provider or in your local environment.
 The image will not boot unless you use the same hypervisor with identical configuration.

 It is a potential risk for every business operating in the Public Cloud at IaaS level.
 For Hybrid Cloud deployments the above aspect causes an operational complexity.
-An owner of a hybrid setup must maintain separate OS configuration for it's Privete and Public parts of infrastructure.
+An owner of a hybrid setup must maintain separate OS configuration for its Private and Public parts of infrastructure.
-In critical scenarios such as a company or organization required to switch from one Public Cloud provider to another time and engeneering effort should be spent to create a new configuration and deployments for a new cloud infrastructure.
+In critical scenarios such as a company or organization required to switch from one Public Cloud provider to another time and engineering effort should be spent to create a new configuration and deployments for a new cloud infrastructure.

-## Projec Goal
+## Project Goal
 Provide an automated migration pipeline for OS images between different Cloud Providers.
-Develop a threat model, analyze related security risks and mitigation techniques.
+Develop a threat model, analyse related security risks and mitigation techniques.

 ## In Scope